-Learn how the Platform uses AWS EC2 Spot Instances and how this strategy could help you reduce the cost of running your tasks.
+Learn how the Platform uses these instance types and how this strategy could help you reduce the cost of running your tasks.

 Restarting jobs on another instance will inevitably prolong task execution time and add to the cost of running that job.
-The cost of re-running is greatest for long jobs (in the order of hours) that get interrupted close to completion.
-The possibility that a Spot Instance is terminated is why they are not recommended for running long, time-critical jobs.
+The cost of re-running is greatest for long jobs that get interrupted close to completion.
+The possibility of interruption is why these instances are not recommended for running long, time-critical jobs.